 Summer is here and my good friend Ariane is ready to offer some tips for getting the most from bronzers and contouring this season.

 If you want to embrace positive aging, while using your makeup to feel great this summer, this video is for you!
-I hope you enjoy this video in addition to our other makeup tips for women over 60!

 In the video, Ariane starts by explaining the difference between bronzer and blusher.
-She says that many women use bronzers because they think that they will liven up their face.
+She says that many women use bronzers because they think that they will liven up their faces.
 This is really more the role of blushers.
 Bronzers, on the other hand, are intended to add a little hint of color.

 Next, Ariane walks through the correct process for applying bronzer.
 She recommends that we use a fairly large brush.
 This will help us to avoid looking “streaky.”